 The Smart Sitters Guide can help you prepare sitters or other caregivers for tasks they may need to do and situations that may arise while they take care of your child with T1D.
 THIS GUIDE, covers basic information about T1D, current tools to manage diabetes, along with plenty of practical advice and tips for parents and sitters.
 It is not intended to serve as a complete guide to managing T1D in children and young adolescents.
 Developed with support from Omnipod.

 Classroom and birthday parties are full of excitement, fun, and of course SWEETS!
 Birthday parties and classroom parties just involve more of the same good planning you’re already doing, plus a few creative ideas.
-T1 EVERYDAY MAGIC and BEYOND TYPE 1 wrote articles on how to survive the school and home birthday parties so your T1D can have the best time with their friends and family.
+BEYOND TYPE 1 wrote an article on how to survive the school and home birthday parties so your T1D can have the best time with their friends and family.

 Bright Horizons is a proud partner of DYS.
 If you have a problem with school, athletics, childcare or any other similar entity working with you and your child’s diabetes, this organization can help you out.
 They are a non-profit 501 (c) 3 and offer their services on a sliding scale based on your personal financial situation.
 Call Jennifer or Victoria for more information at 419.318.9636 or CLICK THIS LINK to view their website.

 Michigan Alliance for Families provides information, support, and education for families who have children and young adults (birth to 26 years of age) who receive (or may be eligible to receive) special education services.
 This website can help you with finding information on special education issues as well as disability specific information.
 CLICK THIS LINK to view their website.